-The core of this blog, the very essence of what building a cyber fortress is about is in this chapter.
-It will probably be the most boring work you will have to do – the most tedious, labor-intensive and frustrating – but if you follow this chapter properly the security posture of your company is going to get to the level you need – raising the price of compromise above the levels acceptable to most attackers.
+This chapter is the core of this blog, the essence of building a cyber fortress.
+It will probably be the most tedious work you will have to do – the most boring, labor-intensive, and frustrating – but if you follow this chapter correctly, the security posture of your company is going to get to the level you need – raising the price of compromise above the levels acceptable to most attackers.

 Every operating system in mass use today is soft and squishy when its default configuration is attacked.
-Hardening guides for the major OSes are abundant – but what makes them dangerous is lack of standardization and testing.
-You cannot rely on blog posts and how-to guides for enterprise, military grade security, this is obvious.
+Hardening guides for the major OSes are abundant – but what makes them dangerous is the lack of standardization and testing.
+You cannot rely on blog posts and how-to guides for enterprise, military-grade security; this is obvious.

 Sources of hardening guides

-NSA offers a large list of hardening guides in document format – ones which you can print and go through page by page, as well as some scripts, configuration files – depending on the situation / guide.
+NSA offers a large list of hardening guides in document format – ones you can print and go through page by page and some scripts, configuration files – depending on the situation/guide.

 The page contains guides even for iOS and Mac OS.

-The NSA guides are lacking what the next section has in abundance – relevance for the latest technologies and comprehensiveness.
+The NSA guides lack what the next section has in abundance – relevance for the latest technologies and comprehensiveness.